trozki213/AntonioTroiano/README.md

 # 👋 Hi, I'm Antonio Troiano

-🎓 3ʳᵈ year BSc student in Mathematical and Computing Sciences for Artificial Intelligence @ Bocconi University
+🎓 BSc student in Mathematical and Computing Sciences for Artificial Intelligence @ Bocconi University
 🔬 Passionate about Artificial Intelligence and Machine Learning across multiple domains
 🌟 Exploring how intelligent systems can advance robotics, biology, cryptography, and beyond